TeamShitFarts/WebSiteOrSomeShit/index.md

 # What is pokemon joel version?

-Pokemon Joel Version is a rom hacked started by <a>"https://twitter.com/LazyGenGamers" chowder908<a/>
+Pokemon Joel Version is a rom hacked started by <a href= "https://twitter.com/LazyGenGamers" chowder908<a/>

 ![Haha PeePeePooPoo](/docs/assets/pokeemerald-0.png)